modio/modio-docs/public/en-us/game-integration/unity/feature-guides/unity-template-ui/unity-tui-integration.md

 Check out the [Template UI Functionality](/unity/template-ui) and [Template UI Layouts](/unity/template-ui/layouts) guides for a full list of Template UI has to offer.

 :::important
-Template UI relies on the config file that is configured during the following setup instructions on the main [**Unity Plugin Installation Guide**](/unity/installation).
+Template UI relies on the config file that is configured during the following setup instructions on the main [Unity Plugin Installation Guide](/unity/installation).
 Please ensure you have completed all of those steps before proceeding.
 :::

 This guide covers: